 All of our paid Thirst Project staff are local, nationals, FROM their own countries who lead and oversee all of the work we do in their own country.
 The first interaction anyone in a community has with “The Thirst Project” is with someone who looks and talks like them.
 And, the conversation goes something like, “Here’s who we are.
 Here’s what we do.
 Do you WANT this?
 If so, here’s what we have to do to work TOGETHER to bring safe water to your community.”
 Similarly, we take HOW we tell peoples’ stories very seriously.
 Find our Media Ethics Policies HERE.

-Today, seven years later, we travel the country to middle schools, high schools and college campuses speaking to people our age to educate students about the global water crisis, and challenge them to take action to end it.
+Today, more than a decade later, we work with middle schools, high schools and colleges, educating students about the global water crisis, and challenging them to take action to end it.
 When we leave, students are equipped to do their own fundraisers and make a real impact on the issue.
-In just seven years, we’ve raised over $8 Million and funded projects to provide over 280,000 people with safe, clean water!
+In just over a decade, we’ve raised several million dollars and funded projects to provide over 500,000 people with safe, clean water!
 The need is great though.
-We can no longer ignore the #1 global killer of children.
-Our goal with Thirst Project is to provide safe, clean water and sanitation to the entire nation of Swaziland by 2022.
+We can no longer ignore one of the most significant global killers of children.
+Our immediate goal with Thirst Project is to provide safe, clean water and sanitation to the entire Kingdom of eSwatini.
 With your help, we believe we can do this.
 With your help, we can give water.
 With your help, we can give life.